NagamaniYalla/assignment2-firstcopy/README.md

 | Biryani         | Hyderabad                   | 180 rupees    |
 | Daal bhatti     | Bhopal                      | 120 rupees    |
 | Chole batura    | Rajasthan                   | 80 rupees     |
+---
+>Winners dont do different things,they do things differently *Shiv kera
+>All power is within you,you can do everything and anything just belive in it *Swami Vivekananda